Raimondo Bultrini continues his account of travelling in Tibet with Chögyal Namkhai Norbu in 1988 arriving in Derghe, the highlands, and Galenteen

 Rinpoche told me that part of the library had been destroyed and abandoned during the Cultural Revolution, as well as the Derghe Gonchen monastery of the Sakyapa tradition on which the printing of manuscripts depended.
-Many of his uncles and teachers had studied and taught here, except to escape its strict and “commercial” rules, which I will talk about later on.
+Many of his uncles and teachers had studied and taught here, in order to escape the strict and “commercial” rules of the monastery, which I will talk about later on.
 The printing house had maintained its fame and was now being restored to the satisfaction of pilgrims, scholars, and monasteries who commissioned texts of Buddhist canons and many other teachings that had been secretly preserved during the Cultural Revolution in the form of wooden matrices often centuries old.
 That same day the master was expected by the administrators for an official greeting at the assembly hall of the Derghe town hall, but it turned out to be a long and informal meeting with those officials who wanted to know his sincere impressions of Tibet after so many years.
 “You did well to rebuild monasteries, libraries and temples”, he told them, “but it would have been better in the first place to admit that it made no sense to destroy them.
 I think that now it is important to create the conditions so that we do not go back to destroying by doing something together.
 But we must be careful not to mix the two cultures.
 For example, among the city administrators today there are many Tibetans, but in the Chinese offices they cannot continue to speak their language.
 Much has already been lost, and much will be lost if one of the two cultures superimposes itself or mixes with the other.”

 Our group led by Rinpoche had been placed near the mayor and his advisers, seated in Chinese style on the sofas arranged one in front of the other and divided by a table with cups of tea with lids to keep the tea warm.
 Along one of the walls the portraits of the fathers of Communism hung in a row, from Marx to Engels followed by Mao and Deng Xiao Ping, known for his economic reforms and the first openings to the world.
 On the other wall, and probably only for that occasion, figures of Buddhist deities had been hung.